avanwest/DataStructures/README.md

-# DataStructures
+### DataStructures
-Projects as part of a course on Data Structures
+##### Projects as part of a course on Data Structures including: linked lists, dynamic arrays, heaps, hashmaps, and trees.